Skip to content

 Finance and Legal Badge Requirements

-In order to receive the UNA Badge for the Credential in Finance and Legal, the organization must submit the following items for review:
+In order to receive the Nonprofit Credential Badge for the Credential in Finance and Legal, the organization must submit the following items for review:

 Please follow specific guidelines in the participant folder, as they are always going to be the most current.